benc-uk/dotnet-demoapp/README.md

 - **'Info'** - Will show system & runtime information, and will also display if the app is running from within a Docker container and Kubernetes.
 - **'Tools'** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with App Insights or other monitoring tool.
 - **'Monitoring'** - Displays realtime CPU load and memory working set charts, fetched from an REST API (/api/monitoringdata) and displayed using chart.js
 - **'Weather'** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
-The resulting location is used to fetch a weather forecast from the [Dark Sky](http://darksky.net) weather API
+The resulting location is used to fetch a weather forecast from the [OpenWeather API](https://openweathermap.org/)
 - **'User Account'** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API

 ![screen](https://user-images.githubusercontent.com/14982936/71717446-0bc47400-2e10-11ea-8db2-1db5b991d566.png)